-These delicious Bison Meatballs are packed with Mediterranean flavors inspired by our trips to Greece.
+These delicious bison meatballs are packed with Mediterranean flavors.
 They are easy to cook and great to take along with you when you are on the go (and you don’t even need utensils to eat them!).

 The flavor of these bison meatballs takes me back to eating gyros (also know as kebab or kabob) in Greece.
 In my opinion, Greece has some of the best street food of any country, and you can get delicious lamb or beef gyros with tzatziki everywhere.